cosmo3769/node-coursera/README.md

 2.npm init -y(so that it can create package.json file and keep your work running with node)

+3.Make index.js file.

+4.on terminal npm install express --save and npm install morgan --save to install the modules.

-3.Make index.js file and put some code in it(use of express, morgan, http)
+5. Write some code in index.js(use of express, morgan, http).

-4.Make some files,like aboutme.html or anything.html.
+6.Make some files,like aboutme.html or anything.html.

-5.npm start in terminal(if no error, server will be running).
+7.npm start in terminal(if no error, server will be running).

-6.Type in http://localhost:port/aboutme.html or anything.html in browser.
+8.Type in http://localhost:port/aboutme.html or anything.html in browser.

-7.This will take us to the right page according to the file name we enter.
+9.This will take us to the right page according to the file name we enter.

 So easy it is, give it a try.